 - Plesk for Windows

-Let's Encrypt certificate cannot be issued for securing Plesk with the following error:
+Issuing a Let's Encrypt certificate for securing the Plesk interface fails:

-Plesk is running on the virtual private server (vps) and the hostname of the server was set by hosting provider automatically during the server deployment, e.g vpsXXXXXX.vps.example.com:
+Plesk is running on a virtual private server (VPS), and the hostname of the server was set by a server provider automatically during the server deployment, e.g vpsXXXXXX.vps.example.com.

-Note: If this symptom doesn't met, refer to this article.
+Note: If this symptom is not met, please refer to this article.

-Limit Certificates per Registered Domain which is the one of the Let's Encrypt rate limits has been exceeded for the domain vps.example.com
+The limit Certificates per Registered Domain which is one of the Let's Encrypt rate limits has been exceeded for the domain vps.example.com.

-Some hosting providers give hostnames to VPS instances which are located in the same domain zone (vps.example.com).
+Some hosting/server providers give hostnames to VPS instances which are located in the same domain zone (vps.example.com).

 There are 2 possible workarounds for such case:

-- Rename the host to the existing unique domain name.
+- Change the server's hostname to the existing unique domain name.

-- Wait for this week period to pass and issue certificate one of the first.
+- Wait for a week to pass and try issuing a certificate one of the first.